If it’s Not a Herx, is it an Overdose?

 Let’s say you take the antibiotic Erythromycin (an inhibitor), and you also like to drink grapefruit juice everyday (also an inhibitor): what can happen is that last night’s dose of antibiotics can get stagnant in your liver by the time you pop more antibiotics on top of that.
 If you do not have enough glutathione (or other detoxifying agents) to compensate, a toxic overdose or liver damage can occur.

 Sex, age, and even gut bacteria composition affect drug metabolism.
 Genetic deficiencies of particular enzymes can play a big role, as well.
+(Click HERE to buy a 23andme genetic test now available on Amazon.)
 For example, some people suck at metabolizing codeine, while others metabolize it quickly.
 A small dose of codeine could kill the slow metabolizer, but do nothing for the quick ones.